chamslahlou/emergylib/README.md

 # Documentation
-Every command of the library is detailed at http://ecomathique.org/emergylib/
+Every command of the library is detailed in the document file https://github.com/chamslahlou/emergylib/blob/main/emergylib.pdf